Husenap/dubu-block/README.md

 - [ ] Calculate Lighting data in chunks
 - [ ] Serialize chunk generator curves
 - [ ] Ambient Occlusion uses vertex shading which creates diagonal spikes, figure out a way to fix it
+- [ ] Implement support for entity geometry files and texturing

 #### Done
 - [x] Implement the possibility of querying a block on specific coordinates